Middle Grades Education

 About This Program:

-The Middle Education program prepares students for transfer to education programs at four-year institution.
+The Middle Education program prepares students for transfer to education programs at four-year institutions.
 It provides them with fundamental knowledge, competencies, and skills necessary to teach by emphasizing contemporary theory and research.
-Students participate in diverse field experiences and receive content preparation in two subject areas for Middle Grades Education.
+Students participate in diverse field experiences and receive content preparation in two subject areas for middle grades education.

 What You Will Learn: